Anil1111/Academic-Projects-Tutorials/Typescript/notes.md

 ### ES6 Modules

+Better approach as compared to Namespace as we explicitly mention the dependency in each file and do not depend on one file to assimilate all the imports.
 Modern browser supports ES6 modules natively which is a feature in JS.
 Need to add the `.js` extension to all js files imported to render in browser unless using webpack.
+Each import will occur only once even though it is called in multiple files.

 Prerequisite in tsconfig.json:
 ```json